g0dzill3r/lispy/readme.md

 # Scheme in Kotlin

-The start of a simple scheme interpreter written in Kotlin.
+A simple scheme interpreter written in Kotlin.

 ## Working with lists